aspose-diagram/Aspose.Diagram-Documentation/italian/net/converting/convert-visio-to-other-files/_index.it.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToXML-ExportToXML.cs" >}}

-## **Esporta in XPS**
+## **Export to XPS**
- Questo articolo spiega come esportare un Microsoft Visio diagram in XPS utilizzando[Aspose.Diagram for .NET](https://products.aspose.com/diagram/net/) API.
+This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net/) API.
  Utilizzare il[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-I frammenti di codice in questo articolo accettano come input lo diagram riportato di seguito.
-Puoi utilizzare anche altri formati diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX o VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 |**Il documento di origine.**|
 |:- |
 |![cose da fare:immagine_alt_testo](how-to-convert-a-visio-diagram_5.png)|

-Per esportare VSD diagram in XPS:
+To export VSD diagram to XPS:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe Diagram e imposta XPS come formato di output.
+1. Call the Diagram class' Save method and set XPS as the output format.
-### **Esporta Microsoft Visio Disegno in XPS**
+### **Export Microsoft Visio Drawing to XPS**
-Gli esempi di codice mostrano come esportare il disegno Microsoft Visio in XPS utilizzando C#.
+The code samples show how to export Microsoft Visio Drawing to XPS using C#.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToXPS-ExportToXPS.cs" >}}

-## **Esporta un Diagram in SVG**
+## **Export a Diagram to SVG**
-Questo articolo spiega come esportare un Microsoft Visio diagram in SVG (Scalable Vector Graphics) utilizzando[Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.

  Utilizzare il[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-Per esportare VSD diagram in SVG, attenersi alla seguente procedura:
+To export VSD diagram to SVG, perform the following steps:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe e imposta SVG come formato di esportazione.
+1. Call the class' Save method and set SVG as the export format.
-### **Esporta Microsoft Visio Disegno in SVG**
+### **Export Microsoft Visio Drawing to SVG**
-Gli esempi di codice mostrano come esportare un diagram in SVG utilizzando C#.
+The code samples show how to export a diagram to SVG using C#.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-ExportToSVG-ExportToSVG.cs" >}}
-## **Esporta in SWF**
+## **Export to SWF**
- Questo articolo spiega come esportare un file Microsoft Visio diagram in SWF utilizzando[Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.
+This article explains how to export a Microsoft Visio diagram to SWF using [Aspose.Diagram for .NET](http://www.aspose.com/.net/diagram-component.aspx) API.

- Utilizzare il[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram)class' per leggere i file diagram e quindi il metodo Save Diagram class' per esportare diagram in formato SWF.
-L'immagine seguente mostra il file di input VSD di cui il codice esegue il rendering in SWF. È possibile utilizzare anche altri formati diagram (VSS, VSSX, VSSM, VDW, VDX, VST, VSTX, VSTM, VDX, VTX o VSX).
+ Utilizzare il[Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class' constructors to read the diagram files and then the Diagram class' Save method to export the diagram to SWF format.
+The image below shows the input VSD file that the code renders to SWF.
+You can use other diagram formats (VSS, VSSX, VSSM, VDW, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

 |**Inserisci diagram.**|
 |:- |